 Satisfactory standards according to CWCT TN 66, 67 and 92 require a minimum laminated glass inner pane thickness of 9.5mm or 11.5mm (depending on the unit’s size).
 The unit should also be made up of two sheets of annealed or heat strengthened glass, utilising a 1.5mm interlayer of polyvinyl butryal (PVB) or ionomer supported by a rebated frame with 15mm edge cover on all four sides.

-There a number of ways a specifier can limit heat loss through skylight selection.
+There are a number of ways a specifier can limit heat loss through skylight selection.

 Low E glass functions by using a transparent film of metal oxide in the cavity between the two ordinary panes of a double-glazed unit, thereby reflecting heat generated within the building back into the interior.
 At the same time, external radiation is allowed to pass from outside into the building, providing solar heat gain.
 Through this process of re-using internal heat and encouraging external heat to remain, products with Low E coatings are shown to offer insulation up to three times greater than units without.